Pradeep Henry speaking to UNISYS technical writers worlwide

 INNOVATION: Created a new method for technical writing called User-Centered Information Design or UCID.
 UCID requires the integration and streamlining of all the four information elements that software users interact with: printed manuals, online Help, application messages, and user interface labels.
 All elements work together and serve the new goal: better software usability.

 BOOK: Published "User-Centered Information Design for Improved Software Usability" in the US.
-The book garnered enough interest in the US that the rest of the initiative comprised responding to invitations to write articles and give speeches.
+The book repositioned technical writing for a prominent new role.
+It garnered enough interest in the US that the rest of the initiative comprised responding to invitations to write articles and give speeches.

 OUTPUTS: 1.
 Method.
 2. Book.
 3. Articles.